hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/syntax/insert.md

 INSERT statements insert new data into a table or view.

-The only return of the INSERT statement (as well as for the UPDATE and DELETE statements) is the number of inserted rows.
+The behavior of the INSERT statement varies based on whether the table uses generated keys.
+If the table implements generated keys, the INSERT statement will return both the number of rows inserted and the generated keys.
+If not, it will only return the number of rows inserted.

 ## Examples